GraphicsBlast

 Projection matrices come in two main forms.

-On the other hand, a perspective projection matrix transforms things in a traditional 3D way.
-Things closer to the camera are transformed more, giving a parallax effective.
+On the other hand, a perspective projection matrix transforms things in a more traditional 3D way.
+Things close to the camera appear larger, and things far away small, giving us a parallax effect.

-One thing to note is that whichever type of projection matrix you use, things need to be transformed into the Normalised Device Coordinates of our window, which have a range of -1 to +1 in the depth (Z) axis.
+One thing to note here is that whichever type of projection matrix you use, things need to be transformed into the Normalised Device Coordinates of our window, which have a range of -1 to +1 in all axes, including the depth (Z) axis.
 This means there needs to be a finite minimum and maximum distance of things in our world which we can render.

-Projection matrices also have a far clip plane, which defines the maximum distance which will be mapped to -1 in the window.
+Projection matrices also have a far clip plane, which defines the maximum distance from the camera which will be rendered, which will be mapped to a Z value of -1 in the window.
 Geometry beyond this won't be rendered, so if we want to render beyond that it would need to be faked somehow....we'll cover this later!

 Unfortunately we cannot just set the far clip plane to some incredibly high value either to solve this problem.
 We would quickly approach the limit of precision of the buffers.
 Floating point numbers can only capture so much precision.
 The result of setting a far clip plane too far away is that after the GPU has transformed the geometry, it will have trouble with distant objects, deciding which triangle should be closer to the camera than the other.
 This leads to some really strange artefacts, so generally we limit the far clip plane to a value of something like a hundred or a thousand.